 - Straw – this is a much more economical option than stone walls or wooden fences.
 All you need to do is build a barrier using bales of straw.
 Unfortunately, this straw barrier will not last very long, so you will probably need to do it every year.
 The good news is that you can use the decomposing straw in a compost pile to feed your garden every year.
 For more information, check out my article on how to make your own compost.

 Another benefit of barriers is that they can reduce traffic noise from the street in your garden.
-For more information, check out my article on reducing traffic noise in your garden.
+For more information, check out my article on reducing traffic noise in your garden and my article on plants that make a good sound barrier.

 Use Strategic Planting to Create a Cooler Microclimate